 - Creating business service ecosystems

-What do our industrial partners get from this expert group?
+What do our Industrial Members get from this Expert Group?

 - Getting to know best practice approaches for smart services from other companies